The Testament of Sherlock Holmes: Plot

 Holmes disappears, and is now wanted for questioning about the explosion.
 Watson finds Holmes hiding at a rented room in Whitechapel.
 Holmes tells Watson he is heading out of the city to continue the investigation.
 They arrive at a sawmill inhabited by three Russian anarchists.
 One of them warns that Sherlock Holmes is dangerous and shouldn't be trusted.
 Baynes and the police arrive to look for Holmes.
 Watson informs them Holmes is upstairs.
 Baynes goes after him alone and is soon thrown from the window.

 Now branded a murderer, Holmes stages his own death and goes back into hiding.
 Watson tracks him down, where Holmes reveals everything he knows.
 Professor Moriarty has been plotting to cause panic by poisoning the poor of London, thus destabilising the government and creating a massive power vacuum, which Moriarty would fill with a puppet ruler loyal only to him.
 Knowing Holmes was the only one that could stop his plan, Moriarty recruited Inspector Baynes to help discredit him.
+As Judge Beckett had started growing suspicious of Baynes' evidence against Holmes, Moriarty ordered his home bombed to further frame Holmes.

 Holmes and Watson go to Moriarty's hideout, where they discover the three Russian anarchists have made bombs that will go off via radio transmitter, at key locations including Scotland Yard.
 Holmes learns that Moriarty is not in control of the scheme.
 After disconnecting the bombs from the radio transmitter, Holmes and Watson use another bomb to destroy the factory.
 It is revealed that Schielman was the power behind Moriarty.
 Under the influence of his own poison, Schielman attacks Moriarty and savagely bites at his throat.
 Moriarty shoots him, but is too late to save himself.
 With his dying breath, Moriarty asks Holmes to take care of his daughter, as he is the only one worthy to teach her.
 Holmes takes the child and treats her as his own, giving her an education and new life.
 In turn, he finally has a family of his own.